typeix/typeix/packages/modules/README.md

 ```

 ## Usage
-Once created modules can be accessed via ModuleInjector, in example we can see that `ApplicationModuleD`
+Once created asynchronously modules can be accessed via ModuleInjector , in example we can see that `ApplicationModuleD`
 create providers AService and BService and exports them to other modules, what that means is
 that same object reference will be provided to `ApplicationModuleC` or module with imports `ApplicationModuleD`,
 however `ApplicationModuleB` will receive same instance of service `BService` but `AService` will be newly created object